FixedEffects/InteractiveFixedEffectModels.jl/README.md

 #### method
 Three methods are available

 - `:ar` (default) This method fits a factor model by alternating regressions on loadings interacted with time dummy and factors interacted by id dummy.
-This is akin to the [Gauss-Seidel method](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method).
+Because the factor model is one dimension at a time, new coefficients are simply obtained by `\sum x y / \sum x^2`.

 - `:gd`.
 This method fits a factor model by gradient descent.
 - `:sgd`.
 This method fits a factor model by stochastic gradient descent.